ryanthomas-org/systray_hints/README.md

     end, {description="toggle systray with hints", group="awesome"}),

-The `systray_hints.run()` function will automatically unhide the system tray as needed and will return it to its original visiblity state whenever a selection is not made.
+The `systray_hints.run()` function will automatically unhide the system tray as needed and will return it to its original visiblity state whenever a selection is not made, such as when the key combination is pressed again.

 If your system tray is always displayed, simply create a keybinding like the following: